 Description

-The engine shed, which housed the line's original Manning-Wardle 0-6-0 saddle tank locomotives Nos 374 and 668, and later the similar engine 'Alyn' Cambrian No. 824 of 1864, is of yellow brick, laid in English bond, and has a slate roof with a louvred smoke box.
-The original off-centre locomotive openings straddling the line have timber lintels, but have been largely blocked.
-Sixteen paned cast iron windows with moulded rose-pattern bosses at the intersections and stone sills, have two half-brick segmental heads.
-Pair of double side doors now replaced.
-One lateral brick stack.
-Immediately E, a small red brick station building, now much altered, stands on the original platform.
+The engine shed, which originally housed the line's Manning-Wardle 0-6-0 saddle tank locomotives Nos 374 and 668, as well as the similar engine 'Alyn' Cambrian No. 824 from 1864, is constructed of yellow brick laid in English bond and features a slate roof with a louvred smoke box.
+The original off-centre locomotive openings that straddle the line have timber lintels but have been largely blocked.
+The shed includes sixteen-paned cast iron windows with moulded rose-pattern bosses at the intersections and stone sills, topped with two half-brick segmental heads.
+There was a pair of double side doors that have now been replaced, and it has one lateral brick stack.
+To the immediate east, there is a small red brick station building that has been significantly altered and stands on the original platform.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.